roberts/locker/README.md

    * **Locker Contract:** `ERC20_LOCKER_CONTRACT_ADDRESS.release(IERC20_TOKEN_ADDRESS)`

-   * This will transfer all tokens of that type from the contract to the `owner`'s address and reset the `releaseDate` for that token to 0.
+   * This will transfer all tokens of that type from the contract to the `owner`'s address and reset the `releaseDate` for that token.

 ### Withdrawing Stuck ETH